For GYA members and alumni only: connect to the group, collaborate and discuss with other members on the GYA-internal Agora platform here.

-In its first year, the Working Group worked with the U.S. National Academy of Sciences and the UN Foundation to ensure the representation of young scientists at regional international climate workshops.
+Previously, the Working Group worked with the U.S. National Academy of Sciences and the UN Foundation to ensure the representation of young scientists at regional international climate workshops.

-This past year, the Working Group spent time collaborating on the development of a session that included emphasis on young scientists for an international climate-change conference.
+They also collaborated on the development of a session that included emphasis on young scientists for an international climate-change conference.
 The Working Group has also been exploring options for hosting online conversations about timely and relevant climate challenges of interest to young scientists and citizens.

 Panel “Transforming Society and Science for Sustainability – Addressing Challenges in Transdisciplinary Research”, “Our Common Future Under Climate Change” conference, 7-10 July 2015, Paris, France